Democrats Are Just One Vote Shy of Restoring Net Neutrality - Slashdot

 ...

 What about abstenations?
-(Score:2)
+(Score:3)

 I know the senate has some weird rules about some of these things, so what I'm really asking is whether any of those apply here.